Box Tops for Education

-The Box Tops for Education (BTFE) program is a school fundraising program sponsored by General Mills.
+The Box Tops for Education (BTFE) program is an American school fundraising program sponsored by General Mills.
 Schools can earn 10 cents for every qualifying product purchased by parents and turned in to the school.
-The program began in California in 1996 as a way for schools to earn money through collecting coupons, known as Boxtops, from participating products.
+The program began in California in 1996 as a way for schools to earn money through collecting coupons, known as boxtops, from participating products.
 By 2001, the program had distributed over $50 million to participating schools.
-As of 2016 it was considered the largest education cause marketing campaign, and given away nearly $1 billion to schools as of 2021.
+As of 2016, it was considered the largest education cause marketing campaign, and given away almost $1 billion to schools as of 2024.

 In 2019, the program switched from physical box tops to a mobile application.
+Since this change, rates of redemption have fallen.